Tusar78/Thinking-JavaScript/README.md

 ## What is Object?
 - An "object" is a combination of one or more properties.
 Properties are a combination of key and value.
 Key's value can also be a function.
 The function used as the value of the key is called the method.

+## Type of Object?
+- User defined object.
+  > User defined object refers to a custom created object.
+Which programmers create to handle their specific programming tasks.

+- Native object.
+  > Native objects are basically provided by JavaScript itself.
+Such as: string, number, Boolean, function etc.

+- Host object.
+  > The host object is basically a part of JavaScript language not and does not support.
+It basically supports various host environments such as browsers.
+For example: window, navigator etc.

+- Document object.